jesuschristsuperstar/orgy-js/README.md

 - When then() returns a value that value is passed down the execution chain.

-- When then() returns an unsettled thenable, it pauses further execution on the callback chain until the returned thenable is settled.
-The return value of the returned thenable is then pushed into the parent's value array.
+- When then() returns an unsettled instance (deferred/queue), further execution on the callback chain is halted until that instance resolves.
+The deferred is then passed to the next tick of the callback chain, where its return value can be accessed.

 - When running under nodejs, you can set a DOM context to modify [required when adding CSS dependencies] using JSDOM, Cheerio, or some other DOM parser.